-Figure 10: Linearity curve of the detector in the large (left) and small (right) capacity modes.
+Figure 11: Linearity curve of the detector in the large (left) and small (right) capacity modes.
 The break in the response at $\approx 2/3$ at $1.8 \cdot 10^7$ e- of the large and at $1.9 \cdot 10^6$ e- of the small capacity are indicated by full lines.
 The top lines indicate the well capacities.

-Figure 11: Bad pixel maps of the imager (left) and spectrometer (right) detectors.
-The large grey rectangular areas correspond to electronically masked pixels in order to decrease detector striping.
+Figure 12: Bad pixel maps of the imager (left) and spectrometer (right) detectors.
+The large grey rectangular areas correspond to pixels masked electronically in order to decrease detector striping.

-Figure 12: The DRS detector shows stripes and repeating ghosts for very bright sources (left).
+Figure 13: The DRS detector shows stripes and repeating ghosts for very bright sources (left).
 The ghosts are distributed every 16 columns.
 For other sources striping is not apparent (right).